glitchub/harduino/README.md

     main.c - example application to execise all other functions.

+    serial.c - support for buffered serial transmit and receive

     Makefile - build the designated application.

 Currently supports 16Mhz UNO since that's what I have, in theory other